lixiaocong/lxcCMS/README.md

 ### Prerequisites

-Docker is recommanded to run this application.
+Docker is recommended to run this application.
 Your run the setup.sh to setup the environment.
 This script will install jdk, nodejs and docker on your server (tested on Ubuntu 16.04).

 ## Deployment

 Clone the project to your machine using git

-There is a small problem, you need to replace /admin/src/environments/environments.ts with  /admin/src/environments/environments.prod.ts.
-This is caused by Angular5.

-Edit the .env file to config where you want to save downloaded files, your QQ_ID and QQ_SECRET etc.
+Edit the .env file to config where you want to save downloaded files

-Finally, run the run.sh.
+Finally, run the setup.sh and then run.sh.

 ## Author